 Australian soprano Siobhan Stagg made her Royal Opera debut in 2015 singing the title role in Rossi’s Orpheus at the Sam Wanamaker Playhouse, Shakespeare’s Globe.
 She returns in the 2017/18 Season to sing Pamina (Die Zauberflöte) on the main stage.

 Stagg studied at the University of Melbourne and the Wales International Academy of Voice, Cardiff.
 She went on to further study on young artist programmes with the Salzburg Festival and Deutsche Oper Berlin, where she now sings as a member of the ensemble.
-Engagements include Blonde (Die Entführung aus dem Serail), Sophie von Faninal (Der Rosenkavalier), Pamina, Sophie (Werther), Woglinde (Das Rheingold) and Woodbird (Siegfried) for Deutsche Oper Berlin, Konstanza (Die Entführung aus dem Serail) and Pamina for Salzburg Festival, Cordelia (Aribert Reimann’s Lear) for Hamburg State Opera and Woglinde for Berlin State Opera.
+Engagements include Blonde (Die Entführung aus dem Serail), Sophie von Faninal (Der Rosenkavalier), Pamina, Sophie (Werther), Woglinde (Das Rheingold), Woodbird (Siegfried) and Voice from Above (Don Carlo) for Deutsche Oper Berlin, Konstanza (Die Entführung aus dem Serail) and Pamina for Salzburg Festival, Cordelia (Aribert Reimann’s Lear) for Hamburg State Opera and Woglinde for Berlin State Opera.